entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 ```

 ### Explanation of properties
 * `spec.dbms` is used to select the database management of choice.
+The Entando Operator will use this value to deploy a dedicated Database instance in this namespace
-If this value matches up to the `spec.dbms` property
+     for Keycloak to use.
+If this value matches the `spec.dbms` property
      of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database),
      the Keycloak image will be configured to use this service.
-     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace
-     for Keycloak to use.
-If left empty, or given value of 'none', Keycloak will be deployed using its own internal
+     If left empty or given a value of 'none', Keycloak will deploy using its own internal
      H2 database.
 * `spec.imageName` is used to provide a customized image.
 By default, the operator will use the `entando/entando-keycloak`
      discussed above.
 When using the default image, please refer to the
      [relevant section](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#how-it-resolves-docker-images)
-     in the README of the Entando Operator to determine how the Docker registry and version of this image will be calculated.
+     in the README of the Entando Operator to determine how the Docker registry and version for this image is calculated.
      When you need to customize the theme or add extensions to Keycloak, you can create your own custom image and provide
      the value in this property.
-In this custom image, make sure you use the default image (`entando/entando-keycloak`)
+Make sure you use the default image (`entando/entando-keycloak`)
      as a base image.
-You can then add your customizations and build your own image.
+You can then add your customizations and build your own.
 Please use a fully qualified
      Docker image name here.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for Keycloak.
 Please ensure that this is
-     accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously
+     accessible using the default routing suffix of your Entando Operator Deployment or a DNS name previously
      registered with your DNS provider.
 * `spec.isDefault` is 'true' by default and this should suffice for most conditions.
 This will result in the standard
      `keycloak-admin-secret` being replaced by a Secret connecting you to this newly created Keycloak instance.
      Theoretically one could use multiple Keycloak instances in a cluster, in which case this property should be false.
 * `spec.environmentVariables` is a Map of environment variables to pass to the Keycloak Docker image.
 For example, this could
-     be used to select a specific theme for Keycloak to use using the variable KEYCLOAK_WELCOME_THEME.
+     be used to select a specific theme for Keycloak with the variable KEYCLOAK_WELCOME_THEME.
 These parameters
      are applied to the container's environment variables after all variables have been calculated.
 It can therefore
      also be used as a mechanism to override any of the default environment variables that need customization.
 * `spec.tlsSecretName` is the name of a standard Kubernetes